peteretelej/md-server/docs/design.md

 2. For multipart: extract file
 3. For JSON: check fields (url, content, text)
 4. For binary: use magic bytes
-5. Apply options and convert
+5. Route to appropriate core converter method

 ## Request/Response